 LAPWING or the 'Live Art Practice Wellbeing Inspire Network Group' is an initiative inspired, managed and evaluated by Fay Blair.

 The partnership led by Age UK Canterbury was supported by Kent Creative Arts CIC, and funded through Arts Council England with Canterbury City Council, NHS Canterbury & Coastal Clinical Commissioning Group and is supported by Kent County Council in addition to a number of 'in kind' funders.

 The project included the development and delivery of innovative training for creatives and a series of eight mentor-led programmes in Canterbury & Faversham Age UK day centres, Cranmer House sheltered housing scheme in Canterbury, and Barton Court Care Home in Minster, on the Isle of Sheppey.

 In this radio interview, artist Chris Reed explains the benefits to the residents and the interaction with the community:-

-When our resident's are treated to animal visits, they are warmly welcomed and results in many very happy smiles.
-Recently, Ray visited Barton Court with Tramella Charles AKA Bailey.
-This is a comment...
+When our residents are treated to animal visits, the animals are warmly welcomed and result in many happy smiles.
+Recently Ray visited Barton Court with Tramella Charles AKA Bailey.
+This was Rays Comment...